 Disc Degeneration and Lower Back Pain

-- “Modic I indicates active inflammation and pain
+- “Modic I indicates active inflammation and is the change linked to pain

 Overview and Epidemiology